 The Right Amount of White Space

 White space is the ultimate glue that holds your landing page design together.
-It refers to the space between your text, graphics, and other web page elements.
+It refers to the space between your text, graphics, bullet points, and other web page elements.
 It can make your page look neater and more organized.

 Image via Lyft